e45lee/pulseaudio-hyperv/.gitlab/issue_templates/Bug.md

 ### Warning
 Missing data may cause bugs to languish.
-Unless you are sure its not relevant please attach files for each command under the environment heading.

 ### Summary
 (Summarize the bug encountered concisely)

 ### environment
+Unless you are sure its not relevant please attach files for each command.
 	`uname -a`
 	`aplay -l`
 	`arecord -l`